-Negotiating obligations to be covered by a legal agreement to secure the phased delivery of the development to ensure that the 6 no. affordable 'shared ownership' (managed by a RP) apartments proposed for Site 'B' (DC/078266) 1-3 Lower Hillgate are delivered first and that public open space including the provision of a 'Pocket Park' is provided at an appropriate trigger point mechanism associated with the delivery across the four sites and associated population capacity.
+Negotiating obligations to be covered by a legal agreement to secure the phased delivery of the development to ensure that the 6 no. affordable 'shared ownership' (managed by a RP) apartments proposed for Site 'A' 29-35 Little Underbank are delivered as part of the first phase and that public open space including the provision of a 'Pocket Park' is provided at an appropriate trigger point mechanism associated with the delivery across the four sites and associated population capacity.